 Also, note that this will be needless if they are overwritten in the php.ini.
 Therefore you must also check your php.ini.
 The php.ini file can only be made available by your host provider.
 It is not editable from WordPress.

 If you can’t find the php.ini file, you will have to contact your hosting provider.
-And If your host does not allow memory more than 96M, then you will need to consider changing your host provider.
+And If your host does not allow the memory of more than 96M, then you will need to consider changing your host provider.

 But If you have access to the php.ini file in your control, change the line, if the line shows 64M try changing it to 128M.

-Note: Remember to always backup your WordPress site before attempting any of this.
+Note: Remember to always back up your WordPress site before attempting any of this.